Mahad-Saffi/Klondike-Solitaire/README.md

 5. **Move card from Foundation to Tableau**: Move the top card from a Foundation pile to a Tableau pile.
 6. **Move card between Tableaus**: Move the top card from one Tableau pile to another.
 7. **Move multiple cards between Tableaus**: Move multiple cards from one Tableau pile to another.
-8. **Display Hint**: Display a hint for a possible move.
-9. **Exit**: Exit the game.
+8. **Exit**: Exit the game.

 ## Controls

+- Click on a card to move it! the selected card will be highlighted.
-- Use the number keys (1-9) to select an action from the menu.
+- Press `D` to deselect the card.
+- Press `S` to switch to a different game theme.
-- Follow the prompts to enter the necessary indices for the selected action.
+- Press `Esc` to exit the game.

 ## Building and Running (cmd)

 1. **Clone the project**:
     ```sh
     git clone https://github.com/Mahad-Saffi/Klondike-Solitaire.git
-    cd solitaire-game
+    cd Klondike-Solitaire
     ```

-2. **Build the project**:
+2. **Build the project (Optional)**:
     ```sh
     g++ Solitaire.cpp -o Solitaire.exe
     ```